 So I ordered one of these,

-If you are in the U.S., you’ll spend a lot of money on shipping from AliExpress unless you are willing to wait a long time; I waited a long time ☺ and I don’t regret it, it gave me time to think about setting this up in as durable a fashion as possible, which we really do want in an engine compartment.
-We don’t want to cause ourselves electrical problems of any sort, bad ones are very bad; we have to be careful, and this is my daily driver.
-One nice thing, this 30 M/cm3 ionizer element is only using 1 watt of power, just a tiny sip.
+If you are in the U.S., you’ll spend a lot of money on shipping from AliExpress, unless you are willing to wait a long time.
+I waited a long time ☺ and I don’t regret it, it gave me time to think about setting this up in as durable a fashion as possible, which we really do want in an engine compartment.
+We don’t want to cause ourselves electrical problems of any sort; bad ones are very bad; if we want good and durable results we have to be careful, and this is my daily driver.
+One nice thing, this 30 M/cm3 ionizer element is only using 0.5 watt (0.041 amps at nominal 12V) of power, just a tiny sip.

 I have been just a tad concerned with possible corrosion.
 Ionization means reactivity: various components of air are being made more likely to do chemical reactions with things they encounter, than they would otherwise.
-But as of this writing, 2019-08-15, the project has been going about eight months, and there have been no evil signs yet, and quite a lot of definite good.
-And I deliberately left unprotected metal (a screw-eye used to secure the air chargers) in the direct path of the charged air; there is absolutely zero sign of trouble on this, after months of close exposure.
+But as of this writing, 2020-08-19, the project has been going almost two years, and there have been no evil signs, and quite a lot of definite good.
+For a while, I deliberately left unprotected metal (a screw-eye used to secure the air chargers) in the direct path of the charged air; there was absolutely zero sign of trouble on this, after many months of close exposure.

-So I ran a new wire from the fuse tap, all the way around the back of the engine compartment, threading through items which don’t get hot to hold it in place, to a little switch with a light in it, so I could know for certain when the widget is powered, and so I could shut it off if anything happened within certain categories ☺ I followed the simple wording on the switch (+12VDC here, alien widgetry [translated: accessory] wire there, ground there), and grounded both the device and the switch directly to the battery.
+I ran a new wire from the fuse tap, all the way around the back of the engine compartment, threading through items which don’t get hot to hold it in place, to the general vicinity of the air filter container.
+I ran the wire to a little switch with a light in it, so I could know for certain when the widget is powered, and so I could shut it off if anything happened within certain categories! ☺ I followed the simple wording on the switch (+12VDC here, alien widgetry [translated: accessory] wire there, ground there), and grounded both the device and the switch directly to the battery.
 Then I drilled four small holes, one for each of the carbon brushes, in the casing for the air filter.
 This is emphatically pre-filter, not post-filter, because I don’t care how strong those brushes are, I don’t ever want bits of them going into Bertha’s engine!

-The "alien" part comes from my favorite local mechanic, Matt Nicolay (Nicolay Service, Topeka, Kansas); he doesn't have a web site or I'd have a link for him.
-Matt does a lot to keep us safe, even when he finds alien artifacts in the engine compartment!
+The "alien" part comes from my friend Matt Nicolay (Nicolay Service, Topeka, Kansas); he doesn't have a web site or I'd have a link for him.
+Matt does a lot of good, even when he wonders about "alien artifacts" in the engine compartment ☺

 So here’s the first installation:

 It is true that I may end up regretting using epoxy if/when I eventually have to replace the ionizer units.
-But that’s fine, that’s what cordless electric drills are for ☺ Also I still don’t know what I would/will use instead of the epoxy.
-It seems important to hold those wire ends so they don’t get sucked onto the air filter surface, or flap around a lot; they’re sticking through only about an inch.
+But that’s fine, that may be what cordless electric drills are for ☺ Also I still don’t know what I would/will use instead of the epoxy.
+And I haven't tried to just pull the wires out, they may well just come with a little tension.
+We'll see.
+It does seem important to hold those wire ends well so they don’t get sucked onto the air filter surface, or flap around a lot; they’re sticking through only about an inch.